RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-building-an-os-x-app-with-rubymotion.markdown

 On the serious side, the app should handle disk ejection as a background process.
 It's not good to tie up the system for a simple task.
 Look for a forked process in a future version of the app.

+_Update: This article should have included instructions on how to run the executable on any Mac OS X system without having RubyMotion installed.
+The omission is corrected in a later blog post, [OS X and RubyMotion, Finishing Up](/blog/2013/11/11/os-x-and-rubymotion-finishing-up/)._